connorjacobsen/blockscore-go/README.md

 # blockscore
 Go client library for the BlockScore API.

-Note:
-* Some of the APIs may not be idiomatic Go, this is in order to keep those APIs as similar to existing BlockScore client libraries as possible.
-* Some things will be grammatically incorrect (i.e., "get a People" rather than "get a Person"), this is in order to remain consistent with BlockScore API endpoint names, for which things make sense.

 ## Usage

 Set your BlockScore API key in an environment variable: